Skip to content

 def set_properties(self, **kwargs):

-"""Set ontology properties from keyword arguments.
+"""Set ontology properties from keyword arguments and sync to graph.

 """